Recurse Center is an experiment and I am 5 weeks into it.

 I can confidently say that I enjoy and learn from everything I do at Recurse Center.
 But perhaps the single most beneficial thing I have been doing at Recurse Center is pair programming.
 I’ve paired with a lot of people on schemepy, and with Susan Steinman and Tom Ballinger on a new bpython enhancement.
 From just these two projects alone I’ve learned so much about interpreters, environments, and Python in a fraction of the time it would have taken to figure things out on my own.

-Because this is a post about pair programming, we decided to pair blog about our adventures.
+Because this is a post about pair programming, we also decided to pair blog about our adventures.

 Susan (the amanuensis): Steph has a much stronger background in Python than I do, so at first I was nervous about being useless.
 It turned out, though, that the differences in our backgrounds helped us approach the problem in different ways, allowing us a better bug attack!